saascipes/kubernetes-job-runner/README.md

 - Click "Import Jobs".
 - You should see the message "Successfully imported the jobs file to your team!" followed by detailed results.
 Click "Close".
 - Click the job name "Kubernetes Job Runner" to view the job details.

+## Usage
+There are two schedules defined in the "Kubernetes Job Runner" job - one for each sample application.
+The schedules are deactivated by default.
+To activate the schedules and monitor the running jobs:
+- Log in to the SaaSGlue web console.
+- Click "Designer" in the menu bar.
+- Click "Kubernetes Job Runner".
 - Click the "Schedules" tab.
 - Click the "Is Active" checkbox to activate/inactivate the two schedules.
 - The two schedules are configured to run the sample applications once per minute.
 See the [Documentation](https://saasglue.com/docs#job-schedule) for other scheduling options.
-7. Monitor the running jobs.
 - Click the "Monitor" tab in the SaaSGlue console.
+When jobs start you will see them in the Monitor.
 To view job results click the "Monitor [job instance number]" link next to the job name.
+This will show log messages related to starting the Kubernetes job.
-- View stdout for running Kubernetes job.
-The sample applications write messages to stdout and sleep for 60 seconds.
+- The sample applications write messages to stdout and sleep for 60 seconds before shutting down.
   - To view running jobs:
     ```
     kubectl get job | grep "sample-app"